Prag8855/aab/content/glossary/Beitragsbemessungsgrenze.md

 In Germany, the contribution assessment ceiling (*Beitragsbemessungsgrenze*) limits how much you pay for social security.
 It affects your public pension and [unemployment insurance](/glossary/Arbeitslosenversicherung) payments.

 If your salary is more than the *Beitragsbemessungsgrenze*, you pay the maximum social security contributions.
-For example, [unemployment insurance](/glossary/Arbeitslosenversicherung) costs {{ARBEITSLOSENVERSICHERUNG_EMPLOYEE_RATE|percent}}% of your income.
-If you earn more than the *Beitragsbemessungsgrenze*, it will be {{ARBEITSLOSENVERSICHERUNG_EMPLOYEE_RATE|percent}}% of the *Beitragsbemessungsgrenze*.
+For example, [unemployment insurance](/glossary/Arbeitslosenversicherung) costs {{ARBEITSLOSENVERSICHERUNG_EMPLOYEE_RATE}}% of your income.
+If you earn more than the *Beitragsbemessungsgrenze*, it will be {{ARBEITSLOSENVERSICHERUNG_EMPLOYEE_RATE}}% of the *Beitragsbemessungsgrenze*.
 Even if your income goes up, your social security contributions stay the same.[^0]

 The *Beitragsbemessungsgrenze* is **{{BEITRAGSBEMESSUNGSGRENZE|cur}}€ per year**.[^1]